Nitotony/7-7-24-main/README.md

 This is a website created using css and html.

-This is also made responsive for mobile view( 375px and 600px)
+this also almost work for all mobile views.